Fortune Pictures, Imagination Infinite Productions, and Xforia IGene Join Forces for Blockbuster Spy Series Starring Indian Beauty Queen - www.lokmattimes.com

 Fortune Pictures, Imagination Infinite Productions, and Xforia IGene Join Forces for Blockbuster Spy Series Starring Indian Beauty Queen

+Three production houses are joining hands to produce an edge-of-the-seat spy thriller with an Indian beauty queen as a ...

+Three production houses are joining hands to produce an edge-of-the-seat spy thriller with an Indian beauty queen as a protagonist.

-New Delhi [India], January 16: Titled, 'Layla: Crown to Controversy', this edge-of-the-seat espionage series marks a collaboration among three international production houses - Fortune Pictures LLP, Imagination Infinite Productions, and Xforia IGene Productions.
-The series has been written by best-selling author Anirudhya Mitra of '90 Days' fame.
+New Delhi (India), January 17: Titled, ‘Layla: Crown to Controversy’, this edge-of-the-seat espionage series marks a collaboration among three international production houses – Fortune Pictures LLP, Imagination Infinite Productions, and Xforia IGene Productions.
+The series has been written by best-selling author Anirudhya Mitra of ‘90 Days' fame.

 “We are excited to launch this international project.
 The cast and the director of this project will be announced soon,” said the producers in a joint statement.